khoitran2603/PigmentSquad-DWH-Azure/sql/README.md

-# SQL Layer — Bronze Warehouse Setup
+# SQL Layer — Bronze Setup Only

-This folder contains SQL scripts used to establish the **Bronze layer** of the cloud-based data warehouse.
+This folder contains SQL scripts used **only for the Bronze layer** of the cloud data warehouse.

-The SQL layer focuses on **initial setup and raw data ingestion** from Azure Blob Storage, forming the foundation for downstream processing in Databricks.
+SQL is intentionally limited to **initial setup and raw data ingestion**.
+All cleaning, modelling, and analytics logic is handled in Databricks.

 ---

-## Purpose
+## What Lives Here

-- Set up secure access between Azure SQL and Azure Blob Storage.
-- Define raw landing tables that mirror source POS data.
+- Database setup scripts
+- External data source configuration
+- Bronze table definitions
-- Support one-time historical loads and ongoing incremental ingestion.
+- One-time historical imports

 ---

-## Structure
+## What Does NOT Live Here

+- Data transformations
+- Business logic
-- `bronze/`
+- Analytics calculations
-  One-time setup scripts, table definitions, and initial import logic for raw POS datasets.

 ---

-## Design Principles
+## Intentional Design Choice

-- SQL is used for warehouse setup and ingestion, not transformations.
-- Bronze tables closely reflect source data with minimal modification.
-- Business logic and analytics are intentionally handled in Databricks.

----

-## Notes

-This SQL layer is intentionally lightweight.
-All cleaning, modelling, and analytics logic are implemented in Databricks to keep responsibilities clearly separated.
+Keeping SQL limited to Bronze ensures:
+- Clear separation of responsibilities
+- A lightweight, stable ingestion layer
+- Flexibility to evolve Silver and Gold logic independently

+This folder exists to support the warehouse foundation — nothing more.